bunup/templates/react-lib/CONTRIBUTING.md

 4. Install dependencies: `bun install`
 5. Start development: `bun run dev`

+### 🚀 Full Development Mode (Recommended)

+For the best development experience with instant feedback:

+1. **Terminal 1**: Run `bun run dev` - This watches your source files and rebuilds the library instantly on any change
+2. **Terminal 2**: Run `bun run dev:test` - This starts a Next.js preview app at http://localhost:3000

+This setup provides **instant rebuild and instant reflection** in the preview app.
+When you save any component file, you'll see the changes immediately in your browser without any manual refresh.
+It's a beautiful development experience! ✨

 ## Development Workflow

 1. Create a new branch: `git checkout -b feature/your-feature-name`
+2. Start the full development mode (see above) for instant feedback
-2. Make your changes
+3. Make your changes and test them live in the preview app
-3. Format your code: `bun run format`
+4. Format your code: `bun run format`
-4. Run linting: `bun run lint`
+5. Run linting: `bun run lint`
-5. Run tests: `bun run test`
+6. Run tests: `bun run test`
-6. Build the project: `bun run build`
+7. Build the project: `bun run build`
-7. Commit your changes using the conventions below
+8. Commit your changes using the conventions below
-8. Push your branch to your fork
+9. Push your branch to your fork
-9. Open a pull request
+10. Open a pull request

 ## Commit Message Conventions